remvee/start-me/README.md

 Say you have a file share and both the client and webserver computer have access to it.
-This little app allows opening a file on that share from a page from the webserver by responding with a `.start-me` file which holds the location of the file.
-These `.start-me` files will be associated with this application, when launched they'll start this app which will look it up in the share and run `Process.Start` given that location to open it.
+This little app allows opening a file on that share from a page from the webserver by responding with a `.start-me`-file which holds the location of the file.
+These `.start-me`-files will be associated with this application, when launched they'll start this app which will look it up in the share and run `Process.Start` given that location to open it.

+To avoid cluttering the users "Downloads" directory, the `.start-me`-file will be deleted after calling start on the location.

 ## Installation